Volodymyr Zelenskyy: 2019 presidential election

-In March 2018, members of Zelenskyy's production company Kvartal 95 registered a new political party called Servant of the People – the same name as the television program that Zelenskyy had starred in over the previous three years.
+In March 2018, members of Zelenskyy's production company Kvartal 95 registered a new political party called Servant of the People – the same name as the television programme in which Zelenskyy had played the President of Ukraine for the previous three years.
 Although Zelenskyy denied any immediate plans to enter politics and said he had registered the party name only to prevent it being appropriated by others, there was widespread speculation that he was planning to run.
 As early as October 2018, three months before his campaign announcement and six months before the presidential election, he was already a frontrunner in opinion polls.
 After months of ambiguous statements, on 31 December, less than four months from the election, Zelenskyy announced his candidacy for president of Ukraine on the New Year's Eve evening show on the TV channel 1+1.
-His announcement up-staged the New Year's Eve address of incumbent president Petro Poroshenko on the same channel, which Zelenskyy said was unintentional and attributed to a technical glitch.
+His announcement aired during the traditional New Year's Eve address of incumbent president Petro Poroshenko on the same channel, which was only played after Zelenskyy's announcement; Zelenskyy said this was unintentional and attributed it to a technical glitch.

 Zelenskyy's presidential campaign against Poroshenko was almost entirely virtual.
 He did not release a detailed policy platform and his engagement with mainstream media was minimal; (Note: From 21 January until 18 April 2019 Zelenskyy did not give interviews.) he instead reached out to the electorate via social media channels and YouTube clips.
 In place of traditional campaign rallies, he conducted stand-up comedy routines across Ukraine with his production company Kvartal 95.
-On 16 April 2019, a few days before the election, 20 Ukrainian news outlets called on Zelenskyy to "stop avoiding journalists".
+On 16 April 2019, a few days before the second round of the election, 20 Ukrainian news outlets called on Zelenskyy to "stop avoiding journalists".
 Zelenskyy stated that he was not hiding from journalists but that he did not want to go to talk shows where "people of the old power" were "just doing PR" and that he did not have time to satisfy all interview requests.

+The third season of Servant of the People started and ended during the 2019 campaign.

 Zelenskyy styled himself as an anti-establishment, anti-corruption figure, and said he wished to restore trust in politicians, "to bring professional, decent people to power" and to "change the mood and timbre of the political establishment".
 Atlantic Council member Anders Aslund said Zelenskyy was not a populist; however, other scholars have analysed Zelenskyy's politics in the framework of populism.
 For instance, political scientist Volodymyr Kulyk described Zelenskyy as practising "inclusionary" populism that claims to defend "the people" against "the elite" while defining "the people" in a way inclusive of all ethnic, linguistic, religious, and other groups.
-Scholar Kostiantyn Yanchenko described Zelenskyy's campaign as characterized by "populist hyperreality" constructed by the Servant of the People series and Zelenskyy's other comedy shows, and argued along with fellow scholar Mattia Zulianello that Zelenskyy and his party were examples of "valence populism" focused on "non-positional topics, such as anti-corruption appeals, political transparency and moral integrity", rather than "economic and socio-cultural issues".
+Scholar Kostiantyn Yanchenko described Zelenskyy's campaign as characterised by "populist hyperreality" constructed by the Servant of the People series and Zelenskyy's other comedy shows, and argued along with fellow scholar Mattia Zulianello that Zelenskyy and his party were examples of "valence populism" focused on "non-positional topics, such as anti-corruption appeals, political transparency and moral integrity", rather than "economic and socio-cultural issues".